amrahmed95/Data-Science-Portfolio/Data Analysis/Music Store Analysis/Readme.md

 - What is the relationship between album sales and track popularity?
 - How does the number of albums released by an artist correlate with total sales?

-### Employee Performance Analysis
-- Which employees handle the highest volume of customer invoices?
-- What is the average invoice amount managed by each employee?

 ### Playlist Insights
 - Which playlists are most popular based on the number of tracks?
 - What is the average length of playlists in terms of total track duration?